 Dental implant abutment

-There are two classes of abutments : prefabricated and custom made.
+There are two classes of abutments: prefabricated and custom-made.

 a.
 Prefabricated abutments

 Prefabricated or stock abutments are manufactured in a range of sizes and shapes and are usually delivered by manufacturing companies along with the implants.
-From the various range of abutments, the ones that best fit the clinical case are selected.

 Material